badzianga/Quack/README.md

 - Save/load scenes to/from file
 - Save/load prefabs to/from file
 - Light component with directional, point and spot light
-- ScriptComponent and scripting (with Python or Lua)
 - RigidBodyComponent with basic physics
 - 2D support
 - Own scripting language